 In this video series, Professor James Larkin, Medical Oncologist, The Royal Marsden Hospital, discusses sequencing strategies for Stage IV melanoma.
 The videos address strategies for neoadjuvant and adjuvant therapy, first-line and subsequent lines of therapy, single-agent and combination immunotherapy, BRAF-targeted therapy, the management of brain metastases, clinical trials, and management of refractory disease.
 The videos were recorded on August 9, 2023.

-Professor James Larkin is a Medical Oncologist specialising in the treatment of melanoma and cancers of the kidney.
+James Larkin is a Medical Oncologist specialising in the treatment of cancers of the kidney and skin including melanoma.

 Professor Larkin grew up in North Cornwall before taking a first in Natural Sciences from Cambridge University.
-He undertook clinical training at Oxford University, qualifying in 1996.
-He underwent general medical training in London and in 2001 won a Medical Research Council Fellowship for a Clinician, carrying out laboratory research at the Institute of Cancer Research leading to a PhD.
+He undertook clinical training in Oxford, qualifying in 1996.
+General medical training was undertaken in London and in 2001 he won a Medical Research Council Research Fellowship for a Clinician, carrying out laboratory research leading to a PhD at the Institute of Cancer Research.
 Specialist training was completed at The Royal Marsden and he was appointed a Consultant in 2008.

 When should neoadjuvant or adjuvant therapy be considered in stage IV disease?